seedifferently/boto_rsync/README.rst

     -s/--secret-key <secret>    Your Secret Key.
 If not supplied, boto will look for an environment variable or a credentials file.
+    --anon                      Connect without credentials (S3 only).
+Useful if working with others' buckets that have a global read/write ACL.
     --endpoint <host>           Specify a specific S3 endpoint to connect to via boto's "host" connection argument (S3 only).
     -g/--grant <policy>         A canned ACL policy that will be granted on each